rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

   - Use semantic colors from `@code-dot-org/component-library-styles/colors.scss` to maintain consistent theming across light and dark modes.
 This ensures visual consistency and makes it easier to update themes globally.

-- Follow Existing Patterns, Maintain consistency by following established patterns for:
+- Follow Existing Patterns, maintain consistency by following established patterns for:

   - Naming – Keep names descriptive and consistent with other components.
   - Structure – Organize files in the same way as other components in the library.